vieduy/DIP-DKP/README.md

 ## License & Acknowledgement

-This project is released under the Apache 2.0 license.
-The codes are based on [normalizing_flows](https://github.com/kamenbliznashki/normalizing_flows), [DIP](https://github.com/DmitryUlyanov/deep-image-prior), [KernelGAN](https://github.com/sefibk/KernelGAN) and [USRNet](https://github.com/cszn/KAIR).
+The codes are based on [diffusion models](https://github.com/openai/improved-diffusion), [DIP](https://github.com/DmitryUlyanov/deep-image-prior) and [USRNet](https://github.com/cszn/KAIR).
 Please also follow their licenses.
 Thanks for their great works.